 - Gala Dinner – Tuesday, October 9th - $120 per person - Limited to 70 people - Registration Deadline is September 10th.
 Our yearly dinner and awards party.
 Kind of like the Oscars, but more fun (Justin Timberlake might come to this one)!
 Location: An extremely nice beach.

-- Wet-lab – Sunday, October 7rth- Practical wet lab to instruct on anything with a probe.
+- Wet-lab – Sunday, October 7rth- SORRY, FILLED--PLEASE EMAIL TREASURER@IVUSS.ORG TO BE PUT ON THE WAITING LIST.
+Participants must be registered for the conference to be put on the waiting list.
+Practical wet lab to instruct on anything with a probe.
 These one-on-one 20-minute focus sessions, exclusive to IVUSS conference attendess, are an add-on to the conference as a benefit to those that attend.
 This year the instructors are: Drs.
 Gordon, Pease, Ondreka, and Lindquist.
 These sessions are on the organ of your choice: Orthopedic, Cardiac with Doppler, Adrenals, Shunt hunt, Portal hilus, and essentially anything else you wish to work on to refine your ultrasound views and imaging technique.
 Sign up for up to two sessions.
-The wet lab fee is $125 for members and $150 for non members for each session, and will include sandwiches and transportation.
+The wet lab fee is $125 for members and $135 for non members for each session, and will include sandwiches and transportation.
 Registration deadline is September 15, 2018.
 We are limited to 36 total sessions in the lab, so sign up early!

 CANCELLATION POLICY: All cancellations must be submitted by email to IVUSS at Treasurer@IVUSS.org.
 Cancellation within 5 days of registration will receive 100% refund.
 Cancellations received on or before July 15, 2018 are entitled to an 80% refund, on or before September 15, 2018 will receive a 50% refund, and after September 15, 2015 will receive a 20% refund.